Romy Gonzalez Player Props: White Sox vs. Twins

 |Games w/1+ RBI

-- The Twins pitching staff ranked 20th in the league last season with a collective 8.4 strikeouts per nine innings.
+- The 10.7 strikeouts per nine innings compiled by the Twins pitching staff ranks first in MLB.

-- The Twins had a 3.98 team ERA that ranked 19th across all MLB pitching staffs.
+- The Twins have a 2.64 team ERA that ranks third among all league pitching staffs.

-- The Twins allowed 184 total home runs last season (1.1 per game) to rank 21st in baseball.
+- The Twins allow the ninth-fewest home runs in baseball (10 total, 0.9 per game).

-- Lopez (1-0) takes the mound for the Twins to make his third start this season.
+- Gray (1-0) pitches for the Twins to make his third start of the season.

-- In his last time out on Wednesday, the righty threw seven innings against the Miami Marlins, allowing one earned run while surrendering three hits.
+- His last time out came on Friday against the Houston Astros, when the righty went seven innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.